ombre77/UniQuests/README.md

 - weekly
 - monthly
 - global

 Each of those 3 options represent the time the quest will be keep before being disabled then deleted (disable/enable deleting in the plugin config). daily is 1 day, weekly 7, monthly 30 and global infinite.

 ## How

-to create a quest, you need to create a *quest file*. a quest file is a JSON file with this base structure:
+To create a quest, you need to create a *quest file*. a quest file is a JSON file with this base structure:
 ```json
 {
   "created":"dd/MM/yy"